sirdog9001/EnduraBot/mkdocs/docs/getting-started.md

 ```

 Once you see the highlighted line the bot is functioning and ready to go.
 It may sometimes take awhile for commands to sync; they will typically still work before the highlighted line appears but unexpected behavior may occur.

+## Considerations
+If you have made it this far, congratulations, you now have your very own instance of EnduraBot.
+I hope you have fun with it.

+There are some quirks to be made aware of, both because a) this bot isn't *designed* for public use and b) because I am not a professional software developer.

+- You will really want to add atleast *one* game to your RGIT table by using `/rgit-edit` with the `Add Game` option as soon as possible.
+Otherwise, if you run `/rgit-deals`, you will get a cryptic message saying EnduraBot didn't respond.
+This is because EnduraBot doesn't know how to gracefully handle an empty RGIT table.
+- If you haven't already, unless you are only ever going to tinker with EnduraBot privately, you probably want to get your [permissions](permissions.md) squared away.
+- Those who are astute will notice that a `Dockerfile` and `docker-compose.yml` exist in this repository.
+You are more than welcome to use them to host EnduraBot in a Docker container.
+I just do not feel confident documenting those steps (nor am I interested in maintaining such documentation).
+Plenty of tutorials exist regarding Docker, though.
+- In regards to `/rquote`:
+    - Ensure everyone puts their out of context quotes in `""` or they won't be picked.
+If you want this to change you'll need to edit code at `cogs/rquote.py` (more details available at the [page dedicated to rquote](rquote.md)).
+    - If you are starting from an empty channel please ensure atleast 1 quote is present before someone runs `/rquote`.